Topology-guided Hypergraph Transformer Network: Unveiling Structural Insights for Improved Representation: Methodology

-In this section, we explain our structure-aware self-attention mechanism for hypergraph transformer that helps to capture high-order relationships between nodes and hyperedges while maintaining both local and global context.
+In this section, we describe our structure-aware attention mechanism capturing high-order relationships between nodes and hyperedges.
+This model incorporates novel two-level attention, encompassing both node-to-hyperedge and hyperedge-to-node information propagation via considering their semantic and structural importance for each other, facilitating the integration of local and global contexts into node representation learning.

-\thtn\ comprises a two-level attention mechanism consisting of node-to-hyperedge and hyperedge-to-node levels.
-The first level, node-to-hyperedge, aggregates node information to create hyperedge representations via local structure-aware self-attention.
-Conversely, the second level, hyperedge-to-node, gathers hyperedge representations to generate node representation via global structure-aware self-attention.
-As shown in Equation \ref{eq2}, the self-attention network in traditional transformer architecture calculates attention scores by performing the dot product on the encoded query and key representations.
-If used as-is, this method estimates attention scores between different nodes and hyperedges by evaluating the semantic similarity within the encoded features, whereas the vital structural information is ignored.
-To address this, at each attention level, we introduce different structural inductive bias that allows the model to capture both semantic and vital structural information simultaneously.
+The first level, node-to-hyperedge, aggregates node information to create hyperedge representations via local structure-aware attention.
+Conversely, the second level, hyperedge-to-node, gathers hyperedge representations to generate the final node representation via global structure-aware attention.
+As shown in Equation \ref{eq2}, the attention network in traditional transformer architecture calculates attention scores between different nodes and hyperedges by evaluating the attribute-based semantic similarity whereas the vital structural information is ignored.
+To address this, at each attention level, we introduce different structural inductive biases that allow the model to capture both semantic and vital structural information simultaneously.